 In this article, we will explore what exactly revenue recognition is and how ASC 606 established a new framework for SaaS revenue recognition.

-Let’s say you ran accounting at a subscription company, and a customer bought an annual subscription for $29.99 on October 1, 2021.
-Is it possible to recognize all of the $29.99 as Q4 2021 revenue?
+Let’s say you ran accounting at a subscription company, and a customer bought an annual subscription for $29.99 on October 1.
+Is it possible to recognize all of the $29.99 as Q4 revenue?

-Not really, you will have to count some of that as deferred revenue.
-You have to recognize the revenue as the service is being delivered to the customer–recognize $2.50 in revenue each month from October 2021 through September 2022.
+You have to recognize the revenue as the service is being delivered to the customer, $2.50 in revenue each month throughout the year.

 What are the benefits of using revenue recognition software?

 By creating a revenue recognition framework and using software to automate the process, you can ensure that your business stays on the right side of the law—but the benefits don’t stop there.
 SaaS revenue management software can also help you run your business more effectively.
+Here are a couple of ways it can do that:

 1. Through automation, a revenue recognition framework can enhance your product strategy by saving time for your teams.
 By automatic processes such as logging customer sales information, revenue management software can allow your sales representatives and accountants to focus on more important tasks.